workmanmcr/game/__tests__/testing_guide.md

 `
 ```

-At least one varName should be outcome, result or output, but the word expected is more clear and relevant to the purpose of testing.
+At least one varName should be outcome, result or output.
+Using the word, expected, would confuse the editor.
+Outcome and result are clear and relevant to the purpose of testing.

 No need for parens to surround template literal.
 Tabbing and spaces do not make a difference, but rows and order do.